AliAhmedZaki12/Cases-Corona-Analytics/README.md

 ---

 ## Key Features
-1- **Interactive World Map:** A visual representation of COVID-19 cases distributed by country with markers indicating case densities.
+- **Interactive World Map:** A visual representation of COVID-19 cases distributed by country with markers indicating case densities.
 -
-2- **Bar Chart by Continent:** Aggregated total cases per continent for comparative analysis.
+ -**Bar Chart by Continent:** Aggregated total cases per continent for comparative analysis.
 -
-3-**Country-Specific Details:** A table showing the number of cases for each country.
+- **Country-Specific Details:** A table showing the number of cases for each country.

-4-**High-Level Metrics:** Total global cases and deaths presented as highlighted KPIs for quick insights.
+-**High-Level Metrics:** Total global cases and deaths presented as highlighted KPIs for quick insights.

 ---

 ## Target Benefits
-1- **Enhanced Understanding:** A clearer view of COVID-19's global and regional impact.
+- **Enhanced Understanding:** A clearer view of COVID-19's global and regional impact.
 -
-2- **Decision Support:** Insights can assist health organizations and policymakers in resource allocation.
+- **Decision Support:** Insights can assist health organizations and policymakers in resource allocation.
 -
-3- **Data Transparency:** Provides a visual and interactive way to communicate complex data.
+- **Data Transparency:** Provides a visual and interactive way to communicate complex data.

 ---